edfong/edfong.github.io/_pages/about.md

 ---
 I am currently an assistant professor at the [Department of Statistics and Actuarial Science](https://saasweb.hku.hk/) at the [University of Hong Kong](https://www.hku.hk/).

-I was previously a data scientist at Novo Nordisk, where I developed novel statistical methods within the healthcare setting in collaboration with academia.
-Before that, I completed my PhD at the Department of Statistics, University of Oxford and the Alan Turing Institute, supervised by [Prof. Chris Holmes](http://www.stats.ox.ac.uk/~cholmes/).
+I was previously a data scientist at Novo Nordisk, where I developed novel statistical methods within the healthcare setting.
+Before that, I completed my PhD at the University of Oxford and the Alan Turing Institute, supervised by [Prof. Chris Holmes](http://www.stats.ox.ac.uk/~cholmes/).

 Research
 ======